-If you are an international buyer, resolving contract disputes could be complicated and time-consuming, but don’t be intimidated.
-In this post, I am going to describe what we have experienced resolving a breach of contract dispute in the law court and provide the insights I got for the legal system.
+If you are an international buyer, resolving contract disputes can be complicated and time-consuming – but don’t be intimidated!
+This post describes what we have experienced resolving a recent breach of contract dispute and provides insights we learned from the legal system.

 A brief description of this breach of contract case

-We all want to work with responsible and reliable suppliers, but good luck does not always come with every new choice, and it turned out to be the case when we placed an order to a new factory of machining job of 6 meters long aluminum profiles.
+We all want to work with responsible and reliable suppliers, but good luck does not always come with every new choice.
+This turned out to be the case when we placed an order with a new factory for a machining job of 6 meter-long aluminum profiles.

-Long story short, everything seemed good at the beginning, a few samples were made and approved, the test order had been half finished, this factory had showed their responsiveness and commitments.
-It all looked like we will begin a good business relationship until we placed the big order to them.
+To cut a long story short, everything seemed good at the beginning: a few samples were made and approved, the sample order had been half-finished, and the factory showed themselves to be responsive and diligent.
+It all looked like we could begin a good business relationship… until we placed the ‘big order’ with them.

-Machining these 6-meter long profiles is a quite demanding job, because we require there should be no scratches and other blemishes on the surface (we lowered this standard a little later to make it workable).
-This requirement will make them check the surface little by little, and there were times that the raw material came with imperfections and they need to pick those imperfections prior to machining.
+Machining these 6-meter long profiles would be quite a demanding job, because we required that there should be no scratches and other blemishes on the surface (we lowered this standard a little later to make it workable for them).
+This requirement of the job made it necessary for the factory to check the finished surface very carefully; there were even times that the raw material came with imperfections, so they needed to identify those imperfections prior to machining.

-They soon lost patience to work on this job, plus they had received a lot of orders from other customers, they started to put our job aside, and ignore our repeated request to finish order production on time.
+The factory soon lost patience to work on this job.
+They had received a lot of orders from other customers; they started to put our job aside, and they ignored our repeated request to finish the order on time.

-Earlier, we agreed to send them the deposit payment to cover the material cost, and due to the miswording in the contract (this shows the importance of the appropriate wording in the contract), although we had verbal agreement (with telephone conversation records) that they were responsible for the purchasing of the raw material, they insisted it was our fault that the raw material had the imperfections.
+We had earlier agreed to send them the deposit payment to cover the material cost, and due to a miswording in the contract (and although we had a telephone recording of a verbal agreement that they were responsible for the purchasing of the raw materials) they insisted that it was our fault that the raw material had imperfections.

-What stood in favor of us is: they did not have any written record of mentioning this matter before the dead line of the order delivery date.
+What stood in favor of us is that they did not have any written record of mentioning this matter before the deadline of the order delivery date.

 The result of the court hearing

-The court hearing started at 9:00 AM and ended at about 1:30 PM, so it is a long process.
-At first, we all made our utmost efforts to fight for our points of view, and provide to the judge our evidence.
-It seemed no resolution would be made, we would have to let the judge make the decision.
+The court hearing started at 9:00 AM and ended at about 1:30 PM, so it was a long process.
+At first, we all made our utmost efforts to fight for our points of view and provide the judge with our evidence.

-Things started to make a dramatic change when the judge started to conduct the court mediation, that she talked to the two sides separately.
+Things started to make a dramatic change when the judge started to conduct mediation, when she talked to the two sides separately.
 When I came back to the courtroom, the other side agreed to pay back about $21,500.
 Our earlier deposit to them was about $27,500.
-Including the attorney’s fee, our total loss is about $7,500.
+That meant that taking into consideration the attorney’s fee, our total loss is about $7,500.

-Since continuing with the law case is quite time-consuming, we agreed to this mediation.
+Since continuing with a lawsuit is quite time-consuming, we agreed to this mediation.

-Although we did not get back all of our losses, this is just within our expectations from what our lawyer analyzed prior to the court hearing.
+Although we did not get back all of our losses, we perceived this result to be fair given the ‘best’ and ‘worst case’ scenarios outlined by our lawyer prior to the court hearing.

-I also want to provide some thoughts or insights on resolving a breach of contract dispute in China:
+Here are some of our thoughts or insights for resolving a breach of contract dispute in China:

-You can win the case, but still lose money
+You can win the case, but you can still lose money

 It is not like that if you win the case, you are justified to get the amount of compensation that you expect.